Mimi-Vinaiphat/portfolio/final_project_2_mimi.md

 1. What do you think of the flow of the story?
 <br/> All three respondee understand the message that I try to convey.
 However, they still think that they are a bit jumpy.
 They also say that the second part (where are the most dogs) are a bit too long and kind of irrelevant to the main message.
-3rd respondee says that she is not sure whether I should out the bonus (where the dogs are) first before the main message if I would like to mention this as she thinks that the bonus take aways the attention from the key message.
+3rd respondee says that she is not sure whether I should put the bonus (where the dogs are) first before the main message if I would like to mention this as she thinks that the bonus take aways the attention from the key message.

 <br/>
 2. Can you describe what this is telling you?
-<br/> They all can grabs the idea that I would like to sned the message how it would be better if we can have dog disposable stations.
+<br/> They all can grab the idea that I would like to send the message how it would be better if we can have dog disposable stations.
 However, the 2nd respondee says that I might need more story to persuade no why the department needs to implement the program.
 She still doesnt convey or get persuaded enough if shes the officer.
 She thinks that it would be more impactful if I could find some evidence of poops on the ground, or any complaints regarding the feces on the street or maybe how bad it would be with them on the ground.

 <br/>